the-real-i9/i9lyfe-server/README.md

 ## Features

-The following is a list of features supported by this Social Media API. *Visit the API documentation to access the full features and their implementation guides.*
+The following are the features supported by this API. *Visit the API documentation for implementation guides.*

 ### Content Creation & Sharing